 When the winter season makes its debut to the East Coast, snowflakes, frigid air, and blustery winds accompany it’s unveiling.
-As a necessary precaution to prepare their cars for the cold weather ahead, people use antifreeze (ethylene glycol) to help keep their radiators from freezing.
+As a necessary precaution to prepare their cars for the cold weather ahead, people use antifreeze (ethylene glycol) to help prevent their radiators from freezing.

-When dogs and cats are exposed to antifreeze, it is crucial that they immediately receive treatment.
+When dogs and cats are exposed to antifreeze, it is essential that they immediately receive treatment.

 Signs of Ethylene Glycol Poisoning:

 Stage 1: Within 30 minutes of ingestion, animals can exhibit symptoms that look similar to those of alcohol poisoning.
 Signs of walking drunk, lethargy, vomiting, excessive urination, seizing, and excessive thirst are all initial symptoms of ethylene glycol poisoning.

-Stage 2: This stage occurs within 12-24 hours after exposure to the toxin, where symptoms seem to have resolved, causing owners to feel that their pet is improving, This type of visual improvement is only a pretense to what is actually occurring in your pet’s bodies, in fact, severe internal damage is occurring.
+Stage 2: This stage occurs within 12-24 hours after exposure to the toxin, where symptoms seem to have resolved, giving owners the impression that their pet is improving, This type of visual improvement is only a pretense to what is actually occurring in your pet’s bodies, in fact, severe internal damage is occurring.

 It is crucial that your pet seeks immediate treatment from an Emergency Veterinary Center for quick ethylene glycol testing and treatment with a special antidote.
 If you believe your pet has been exposed to antifreeze, please call your veterinarian immediately, for assistance in finding an emergency facility.